fbpx Scholarships & Fellowships | Harvard Kennedy School

 Kennedy Fellowships and Presidential Scholarships

 You may be considered for a Kennedy Fellowship or Presidential Scholarship if you demonstrate exceptional academic ability and professional distinction.
-The amount of these fellowships varies depending on your financial need.
+The amount of these fellowships varies depending on financial need.

 HKS Public Policy & International Affairs (PPIA) Scholarship